-Most people reuse their passwords.
-The password used for their online shopping activities would most likely resemble the password used to access your corporate email or collaboration platform.
+Most people reuse their passwords, and the password used for their online shopping activities would most likely resemble the password used to access your corporate email or collaboration platform.

-And when their favorite online shopping sites get hacked (and they do, often!) – their passwords become known to the hackers, globally.
-There are websites allowing hackers to enter a person’s name or email address and see all the passwords they have ever used!
+And when their favorite online shopping sites get hacked (and they do, often!) – their passwords become known to hackers globally.
+Some websites allow hackers to enter a person’s name or email address and see all the passwords they have ever used!

-They then attempt using these against your email server or collaboration system and voila, many times, they work!
+They then attempt to use these against your email server or collaboration system, and they often work!

-Every company on this list of hacked companies had antivirus and a firewall.
-They still got hacked.
-In all cybercrime investigations, the outcome is the same: hackers simply don’t care if you have antivirus and firewalls, they will still get in.
+Every company on this list of hacked companies had antivirus and a firewall, and they still got hacked.
+In all cybercrime investigations, the outcome is the same: hackers don’t care if you have antivirus and firewalls; they will still get in.

 So what should you do?

-As a cybersecurity consultant, I always protect my clients from advanced attacks by implementing a whole set of additional defense measures everywhere in their IT infrastructure, focusing on the endpoint.
+As a cybersecurity consultant, I always protect my clients from advanced attacks by implementing additional defense measures everywhere in their IT infrastructure, focusing on the endpoint.

-Most people in your company are not security experts.
-I would even argue 100% of your entire workforce are just experts in their fields – and that is how things should be.
+Most people in your company are not security experts, and I would even argue 100% of your entire workforce are just experts in their fields – and that is how things should be.

-I will only introduce a small change: relevant, human, easy to understand training which will give them a basic understanding of how hackers might or will try to mislead them into opening a malicious attachment or a fake login link.
+I will only introduce a slight change: relevant, human, easy-to-understand training that will give them a basic understanding of how hackers might or will try to mislead them into opening a malicious attachment or a fake login link.

 IT Administrators leave the defaults on for most cloud services I have audited in the past few years.